jhorneman/miniflux/README.md

 * It is possible to intercept all 'actions' (for logging or recording or whatever) by wrapping all functions of a mutator.
 I have some proof of concept code for this but have not actually used it yet.
 * There is no dispatcher.
 * There is no dependency management between stores.
+* No state management.
+This is for when you have very simple state.
+It does not replace Redux or anything else.

 Written using ES2015 JavaScript.
 Uses the events package from NPM to handle events.